ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 state $z$".
 There will be four such quantities -- one for each possible value
 $z$ can take ($A$ , $C$ , $G$ or $T$).

 # Calculating the Likelihood of a Tree

 Once these four values have been computed they need not be computed again if we find the same states in the nodes below z for a different site.
-This dynamic programming approach greatly reduces the number of calculations that needs to be done.
+This approach greatly reduces the number of calculations that needs to be done.

-The algorithm is recursive and computes $L_{k}^{\left(i\right)}\left(s\right)$ at each node from the same values from the nodes immediately below it:
+The algorithm is recursive and computes $L_{k}^{\left(i\right)}\left(s\right)$ at each node from the values from the nodes immediately below it:

 $$L_{k}^{\left(i\right)}\left(s\right)=\left(\sum_{x}P\left(x\mid s,t_{\ell}\right)L_{\ell}^{(i)}\left(x\right)\right)\left(\sum_{y}P\left(y\mid s,t_{m}\right)L_{m}^{\left(i\right)}\left(y\right)\right)$$